"Partners who provide funding, strategic direction and organisational support"

 University of Manchester

-CCSR is a centre of research excellence specialising in the application of advanced quantitative methods in an interdisciplinary social science context.
-Named after Cathie Marsh who founded the Census Microdata Unit in 1993, the centre still plays a key role in providing national developing and disseminating UK Samples of Anonymised Records (SARs) from the census.
+The Cathie Marsh Institute for Social Research (CMIST) is a centre of research excellence specialising in the application of advanced quantitative methods in an interdisciplinary social science context.
+Named after Cathie Marsh who founded the Census Microdata Unit in 1993, CMIST still plays a key role in the support and development of UK secondary microdata including the Sample of Anonymised Records (SARs) from the Census.

 University of Leeds